 On April 1, 2010, the District discontinued Lyme disease testing on ticks.
-District staff will continue to provide Lyme disease surveillance in the county, as well as identification of ticks brought in or mailed to the District office.
 After careful consideration, the District entomologist and biologists, along with biologists from the California Department of Public Health concluded that individual tick testing does not significantly reduce the risk of Lyme disease for patients since the data cannot confirm human disease.
 People who are concerned with possible Lyme disease infection should contact their physician.

 Information regarding whether to test a tick or not can be obtained by clicking here.